-As good as Palmer is (giving off a distinct Kristen Stewart vibe here, which makes one think of the grownup Panic Room kid), the thriller becomes predictable and over-extended.
+As good as Palmer is (giving off a distinct Kristen Stewart vibe here, which makes one think of the Panic Room kid, all grown up), the thriller becomes predictable and over-extended.
 The requisite close calls and moments of dread, the irrational empathy impulses of hostage toward captor, and the horrific discoveries as she realizes time is running out — these elements all start to feel more inevitable than engrossing.
 As psychodrama, it runs out of juice, perhaps because Shortland doesn't go far enough with the Stockholm syndrome theme, even if careful thought has clearly gone into Palmer's opaque performance, which keeps us guessing about the degree to which Clare is faking it or feeling it.

 The movie lurches rather than races toward a problematic conclusion involving a minor character that stretches credibility, ultimately suggesting that Shortland is more at home exploring off-kilter relationship dynamics than with the jagged rhythms and ever-heightening stakes of the genre piece that Berlin Syndrome eventually becomes.

 Distribution: Vertical Entertainment/Netflix

 Cast: Teresa Palmer, Max Riemelt, Matthias Habich, Emma Bading, Elmira Bahrami, Christoph Franken

 Production company: Aquarius Films